-1 (3) identifying whether any individuals de- 2 scribed in paragraph (2) or entities described in 3 paragraph (1) have engaged in acts of corruption or 4 are responsible for or complicit in, or have directly 5 or indirectly engaged in, serious human rights 6 abuses; 7 (4) identifying the ways in which revenue gen- 8 erated from the exportation of crude oil and petro- 9 leum products to the United States and to other 10 countries has helped insulate the Russian economy 11 since the United States and international community 12 imposed sanctions in response to the Russian Fed- 13 eration's illegal war of aggression against Ukraine; 14 (5) identifying alternative suppliers for the im- 15 portation of crude oil and petroleum products, other 16 than from the Russian Federation, that minimize 17 risks to United States consumers; 18 (6) a comprehensive strategy to prioritize car- 19 bon-free energy sources and reduction of the demand 20 for fossil energy as alternatives to crude oil and pe- 21 troleum products imported from the Russian Fed- 22 eration; and 23 (7) assessing why United States entities are 24 choosing to do business with entities described in
+1 (3) identifying whether any individuals de-2 scribed in paragraph (2) or entities described in 3 paragraph (1) have engaged in acts of corruption or 4 are responsible for or complicit in, or have directly 5 indirectly engaged in, serious human rights 6 abuses; 7 (4) identifying the ways in which revenue gen-8 erated from the exportation of crude oil and petro-9 leum products to the United States and to other 10 countries has helped insulate the Russian economy 11 since the United States and international community 12 imposed sanctions in response to the Russian Fed-13 eration's illegal war of aggression against Ukraine; 14 (5) identifying alternative suppliers for the im-15 portation of crude oil and petroleum products, other 16 than from the Russian Federation, that minimize 17 risks to United States consumers; 18 (6) a comprehensive strategy to prioritize car-19 bon-free energy sources and reduction of the demand 20 for fossil energy as alternatives to crude oil and pe-21 troleum products imported from the Russian Fed-22 eration; and 23 (7) assessing why United States entities are 24 choosing to do business with entities described in

 1 paragraph (1) and what advantages doing business

 2 with such entities presents.

-3 (b) FORM OF REPORT.-The report required by sub-
+3 (b) Form of Report.-The report required by sub-

 4 section (a) shall be submitted in unclassified form but may

 5 include a classified annex.

 6 SEC.
 6. PROHIBITION ON IMPORTATION OF CRUDE OIL AND

 7 PETROLEUM PRODUCTS FROM THE RUSSIAN

 8 FEDERATION.

-9 (a) In General.-Effective on the date that is 30
+9 (a) In General.-Effective on the date of the enact-

-10 days after the date of the enactment of this Act, the im-
+10 ment of this Act, the importation of crude oil and petro-

-11 portation of crude oil and petroleum products from the
+11 leum products from the Russian Federation into the

-12 Russian Federation into the United States is prohibited.
+12 United States is prohibited.

 13 (b) Presidential Waiver.-

 14 (1) In general.-The President may waive

 15 the prohibition under subsection (a) for a period of

 16 not more than one year if-

 17 (A) the report required by section 5 has

 18 been submitted to the appropriate congressional

 19 committees; and

 20 (B) the President submits to the appro-

 21 priate congressional committees a certification

 22 that-

 23 (i) the importation of crude oil and

 24 petroleum products from the Russian Fed-